Levels and Sections of the Exam

 Passing Criteria

-In order to pass the exam, test takers must achieve a score of at least 25% on each of the individual sections as well as achieve an overall score that exceeds the overall pass mark for the exam (typically around 60%).
+In order to pass the exam, the examinee must score more than the Sectional Pass Marks on each Scoring Section of the exam as well as achieve an overall score that exceeds the Overall Pass Mark.

 Back to Top